-Module Review and Evaluation Questions:
+Module review and evaluation questions:

-- How would you explain bacterial growth and the implications to food safety on the farm to a new employee? - Why should you only sanitize a surface that has been previously cleaned? - What are some aspects of your farm's operation that could pose a cross-contamination risk?
+- How would you explain bacterial growth and its impact on produce safety on the farm to a new employee? - Why should you sanitize a surface only after it's been previously cleaned? - What are some aspects of your farm's operation that could pose a cross contamination risk?